 How busy is my train?

-Our seat availability tool is an innovative pilot project, aimed to bring you more information than ever before.
-It will allow you to plan a journey with confidence and help you maintain social distancing on board our trains.
+Our seat availability tools are an innovative project, aimed to bring you more information than ever before.
+They help you to maintain social distancing on board our trains so you can plan a journey with confidence.
 Using train loading data of the same service from the previous week, we are now providing the most accurate information of how busy your service might be.

 Many of our trains have sensors on board which can detect the weight of each carriage taking into account passengers joining and leaving the train.
 This information is fed back to our engineering systems which then generate a loading figure for each train and each station that the train has stopped at.

 This information is then fed into industry information systems and enables us to display the average loading for trains for each individual day, based on the average loading figure from the previous week.
-This data is only available for weekday services.
+This data is now available for both weekday and weekend services.

 What if I'm travelling today?